-- HaitiProjects.org— Pummeled by Hurricane Matthew in September 2016, the town of Fond des Blancs continues rebuilding efforts.
+HaitiProjects.org— Pummeled by Hurricane Matthew in September 2016, the town of Fond des Blancs continues rebuilding efforts.
 Haiti Projects is building and launching an off-the-grid state of the art Maker Library that will include books, computers and internet access for hundreds of kids, and a laboratory for incubating ideas, innovation, and fabrication.
 The mechanical and electronic fabrication library will provide the community to access to tools, machines, and a maker community so residents can learn skills, design, and be able to build anything.
 Empowering Haitians through knowledge and skills has been critical and a donation to Haiti Projects will help helping Haiti rebuild.
-This January I’ll be traveling to Haiti to work with Haiti Projects to design educational initiatives for women and girls and look forward to sharing my experience with you here and through my social channels.
+A couple years ago I traveled Haiti to work with Haiti Projects to design educational initiatives for women and girls and shared my experience through a series of blog posts.

 3 Ways Families Can Give Back to Kids Around the World on Giving Tuesday

 If you care deeply about kids, these are my three favorite organizations that do incredible work for children here and around the world:

 St. Jude Children’s Research Hospital—Almost four years ago I traveled to Memphis to tour St. Jude Children’s Research Hospital in Memphis and my visit was life changing.
 I was impressed with their mission of treating and finding cures for childhood cancer and other life-threatening diseases but also the incredible care they take of kids and families being treated.
 St. Jude is a place where parents never have to pay for treatment, food, or housing during their stay.
 St. Jude believes that parents should focus on what matters most- helping children live.